-When you select TCP Probe, you have to specify the ports that IDERA SQL Inventory Manager will use to scan.
-Not that TCP ports are only used for SQL Server instances discovery and does not include BI Services discovery.
+When you select TCP Probe, you must specify the ports that IDERA SQL Inventory Manager will use to scan.
+Note that TCP ports are only used for discovering SQL Server instances and do not include discovering BI Services.

 If you want to include BI Services in scans, check Include Discovery of BI Services in Scans.
 This checkbox is selected by default.
 For more information about BI Services, see Viewing BI Services.